 Lifetime Annotations in Struct Definitions

 So far, we’ve only defined structs to hold owned types.
-It is possible for structs to hold references, but in that case we would need to add a lifetime annotation on every reference in the struct’s definition.
+It’s possible for structs to hold references, but in that case we would need to add a lifetime annotation on every reference in the struct’s definition.
 Listing 10-25 has a struct named ImportantExcerpt that holds a string slice:

 src/main.rs

-struct ImportantExcerpt<'a> {
+struct ImportantExcerpt<'a> {

  part: &'a str,